 The cost for no exam life insurance is typically going to be more than life insurance you could get if you were to do the medical exam.
 Think of it this way.
 You are paying for the convenience.

 It’s like if you go out to eat.
 You pay for the convenience of having somebody serve and cook the food for you.
 It costs more to eat at the restaurant than if you were to make the same meal at home.

 Insurance companies have to charge more for no exam life insurance because they have to hedge their bets so to speak.

 Perhaps you have some health issues that you don’t even know about.
 Without a medical exam to review the insurance company needs to charge more since they may be taking on more risk than they realize.
-You could get a policy in place likely in less than a week, and not have to worry about a long application process.
+The benefit to you though is that you could get a policy in place likely in less than a week, and not have to worry about a long application process.